jaseemabid/blog/_drafts/compiler.md

-The llc compiler can compile the IR into an executable binary and optionally apply several optimizations with fine grained control and provide the machine assembly.
-Using clang is even simpler
+The llc compiler can compile the IR into an executable binary and optionally apply several optimizations with fine grained control and provide the machine assembly however using clang is even simpler

     $ clang sample.ll -o sample
     $ file sample